top of page

 County lines referrals often begin with a teaching assistant noticing a change in behaviour, not with a formal disclosure.
 Those identified as at risk are almost always known to wider services — school staff, youth workers, health professionals — before they appear on a statutory radar.

-Create the conditions for disclosure.
+Create the Conditions for Disclosure

 Young people are far more likely to open up to a trusted adult than to formally report.
 Mentoring relationships, particularly with someone who has credible experience of similar situations, can create the kind of trust that statutory routes cannot manufacture.